 Shadow of the Swan

-A determined lady academic, trapped by an ancestor’s pact.
+A determined academic, trapped by her ancestor’s pact.
 A gentleman vampire, sworn to protect her.
 And a deadly Fae king, bent on claiming her as his bride.

-In 1894, Louisa Wallingford is happily investigating myths and legends around the globe with her historian uncle, when her life is torn apart by a horrendous discovery about her family’s pact with a dangerous Fae royal.
-Faced with the prospect of becoming a brood mare to a sadistic immortal, Louisa’s only escape is another arranged marriage … to a handsome but distant vampire.
+In the golden years of the Victorian Era, Louisa Wallingford investigates myths and legends around the globe with her historian uncle, until her life is torn apart by an ancient promise to a sadistic Fae royal.
+Faced with becoming his unwilling bride, Louisa’s only escape is another marriage … to a handsome but distant vampire.

-Sir Henry Carstairs gave up his humanity in an attempt to save the queen he loved.
-When this failed, he vowed to protect her daughter and the country she ruled.
-Now, his vow requires him to enter a sham marriage in order to protect a beautiful, headstrong scholar.
-But even as their false relationship slowly becomes real, a conflict between Faerie and the British Empire will force him to choose between the woman he loves and the empire he serves.
+Sir Henry Carstairs gave up his humanity to save the queen he loved.
+When he failed, he vowed to protect her daughter and the country she ruled.
+Now, his vow requires him to enter an arranged marriage in order to protect a beautiful, headstrong scholar.
+But as their faux relationship becomes real, a deadly conflict between the British Empire and the Land of Faerie threatens to separate them forever.

 - Paranormal Romance, Historical Romance